HabitatFramework/TechnicalGuide/configuration/configuration.rst

 	* Select the computer or server, then press 'End' or use the arrow keys to move the cursor to the end, then type the name of the database service.
 	* Exit the HLU GIS Tool, then open the SQL Server Configuration Manager.
 Right-click on SQL Server Browser and set the start mode as Automatic or Manual.
 Start the service, then re launch the HLU GIS Tool and select the database service from the list.

-Select whether you wish to use Windows or SQL Server authentication.
+4. Select whether you wish to use Windows or SQL Server authentication.
 This will depend upon how your SQL Server database has been configured.

-If you are using SQL Server authentication, enter the user name and password you use to connect to SQL Server.
+5. If you are using SQL Server authentication, enter the **user name** and **password** you use to connect to SQL Server.

-Select the HLU database from the 'Database' drop-down list.
+6. Select the HLU database from the 'Database' drop-down list.

-'Default schema' defaults to 'dbo'.
-If you wish to use a different schema, select it from the drop-down list, then click OK.
+7. The **Default schema** defaults to 'dbo'.
+If you wish to use a different schema, select it from the drop-down list, then click :guilabel:`OK`.

 Reconfiguring the Database Connection